 small group exception: An exception to the use of a particular ASEP indicator for accountability status determination applied when group or subgroup sizes do not meet a minimum threshold.
-The small group exception for the 2016-2017 reporting period is 10.
+The small group exception for the 2014-2015 and 2015-2016 reporting periods is 20 and decreases to 10 for the 2016-2017 reporting period.